bodo-ai/PyDough/documentation/dsl.md

 )
 ```

-**Bad Example #9**: Partitions the current occupants of each address by their birth year and filters to include only those born in years with at least 10,000 births.
+**Bad Example #9**: Partition the current occupants of each address by their birth year and filters to include only those born in years with at least 10,000 births.
 It then gets more information about people from those years.
 This query is invalid because, after accessing `.ppl`, the term `BACK(1).state` is used.
 This is not valid because, although the data that `.ppl` refers to (`people_info`) originally had access to `BACK(1).state`, that ancestry information was lost after partitioning `people_info`.
 Instead, `BACK(1)` now refers to the `PARTITION` clause, which does not have a state field.

 ```py
 %%pydough